cole007/schreiner/README.md

 ## Method:

-To contribute please contact me via [my Github profile page](https://github.com/cole007) with your Github username (registration is free) and I will add you as a contributor.
+To contribute please make a [fork of the repository](https://help.github.com/articles/fork-a-repo) and update the [contributors page of the Wiki](https://github.com/cole007/schreiner/wiki/Contributors) outling your Github username (registration is free), which pages you are translating, the date you have claimed the page and - once complete - the date you have completed the translation.

 Files should ideally be saved as 'schreiner-page[N].md' (where [N] is the page number you are translating) in [the Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Each page should include a summary block with the Page number, Date and contributor/translators name.
 I've included schreiner-page1.md as an example.

-The [contributors page of the Wiki](https://github.com/cole007/schreiner/wiki/Contributors) should be kept updated as to which pages are claimed and which are completed.
+Once you have completed a page please make a [pull request](https://help.github.com/articles/using-pull-requests) to have your files pulled back into the master repository.

 If you do not wish to use Github to contribute then email via the link above and I can manually update your contribution(s).

+If you think there are any issues with some of the translations submitted then please [file an issue](https://github.com/cole007/schreiner/issues) stating the page in question and the correct translation.

 Many thanks in advance for your help.
 Schüß!